dzungpng/brick-optimization-builder/README.md

 There is one third party library we needed to make use of in order to implement our tool.
 We integrated Gurobi Optimization (https://www.gurobi.com/) and their interior point method to solve for the smallest maximum capacity present in the brick mesh.
 This is the library used by the authors of Legolization: Optimizing LEGO Designs and they provide a free academic license for their solver libraries.

 ## Installation and Setup
+Hardware: MacOS.

+To run the project on your computer, first clone it.
+Then build the project with your favorite C++ compiler.
+We recommend using QT Creator with Clang.
+Before building the project, change the `projPath` at the top of `bobnode.cpp` to the root directory of your project.
+Also on line 3 inside of BOBNodeGUI.mel, change the directory to your base directory.

+After building your project, go into your terminal and copy the `AEBOBNodeTemplate.mel` file into the path of your Maya's environment.
+To find this, open up Maya and type into the Maya editor `getenv MAYA_SCRIPT_PATH`.
+Finally, head to your terminal and

+Now we are ready to import the plugin into Maya.
+Make sure you have Maya developer packages installed (should come by default if you just install Maya from the Autodesk website).